 2. Daily Log

-Another common scenario in which an EPC organization turns to point solutions is the daily logging process.
+Another common scenario in which an construction organization turns to point solutions is the daily logging process.
 While the plug-and-play functionality of point systems makes them excellent for maintaining and ensuring the quality of engineering hours, it can be challenging to manage the workflow of a daily logging process from multiple systems.

 Ideally, the daily log software should be connected to the ERP system to help facilitate the on-time replenishment of materials, especially if the organization relies on just-in-time methods.
 However, the lack of reliable connectivity to the main office systems prevents such automation of material replenishment.
 This essentially creates a lag, which leads to higher inventory holding costs and, in turn, impacts the bottom line.